denten-books/plain-text/1-metaphor.md

 this case is used as a synonym to "understanding."
 It indicates a transference of properties between physical action (grasping) and mental action (understanding).
-Despite being a cliché, the metaphor is alive in a sense, Lakoff argues, because it continues to perform a function, giving a name to a mental activity that we would otherwise find difficult to explain precisely.
+Despite being a cliché, the metaphor is alive in a sense, Lakoff argues, because it continues to perform a function, naming a mental activity that we would otherwise find difficult to explain with precision.
-Such a metaphor is less dead than other, perhaps more novel, "one off" poetic metaphors that failed to become widely circulating cultural tropes.
-Shelly's and Shklovsky's ideal poetic metaphor degrades after repeated use.
-Its value lies in its novelty and capability for regeneration.
-Lakoff's everyday metaphor is not novel, but it is vital precisely because it is used widely.
-It bridge domains productively and therefore continues living.
+Such a metaphor is less dead than other, perhaps more novel, "one off" poetic tropes that fail to circulate widely.
+The metaphor dies in the sense of being overused, but it dies also in another sense for not being used at all.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
 He gives the example of the English word *pedigree*, which